Pate's Grammar School

 Admissions

-Gloucester has 4 grammar schools, including Sir Thomas Rich's School, The Crypt School, and 2 more schools.
-Families here see boys', girls', and co-ed options.
+Gloucester has 4 grammar schools, including Sir Thomas Rich's School, The Crypt School, and 2 more schools, with boys', girls', and co-ed options.

 Stroud is a two-school cluster through Stroud High School and Marling School.
-Together they give families both boys' and girls' schools.
+Together they provide both boys' and girls' schools.

 Pate's Grammar School is the only grammar school based here, so this part of Gloucestershire has one co-ed grammar option.